Pituitary-Normal-Space/pituitary-segmentation-tool/README.md

   - Sample mask via region-growing segmentation
   - <mask>
 - c. _Combine_ the above
+  - Sample mask of combined methods
+  - <mask>
 - d. _Appendage removal_: utilizes various methods to smooth mask and remove appendages not believed to be the infundibulum.
+Can be done without.
+  - Final mask example
+  - <mask>